vippsas/vipps-epayment-api/operations/capture.md

 A capture can be made in full, or partially if desired.
 The capture amount must be defined in capture API request.

-Captured funds will be settled to the merchants settlement account after two business days.
+Captured funds will be settled to the merchant's settlement account after two business days.
 See
 [Settlement Information](https://developer.vippsmobilepay.com/docs/vipps-developers/settlements)
 for more details.